kaiuerlichs/container-accelerator/README.md

 #### aws_region - required
 Specifies the AWS region to deploy the infrastructure to.

+#### bucket_name - required
+Specifies the bucket to store the Terraform state

+#### dynamodb_table_name - required
+Specifies the DynamoDB table for locking the Terraform state file.
+This table must have "LockID" as its partition key

 ### Networking Configuration
 #### cidr_block - *optional*
 **Defaults to 10.0.0.0/16** \